LeoDAnda18/Programming-Assignment-1/README.md

 1. The Google Search Engine Simulator MUST be written in Java and is required to use Max-Heap Priority Queue approach specified in lecture ppt slides and in textbook.
 (You MUST directly use/revise the pseudo codes provided in textbook to write your Java codes.
-Any other codes (e.g. copied from internet) will be treated as failing requirements You can either download a Web Crawler software tool from Internet (links provided) or develop your own simple Web Crawler in Java (Link Provided) to collect research results (See the references.)
+Any other codes (e.g. copied from internet) will be treated as failing requirements.
+2. You can either download a Web Crawler software tool from Internet (links provided) or develop your own simple Web Crawler in Java (Link Provided) to collect research results (See the references.)
 The purpose of the webcrawler is to retrieve a list of random links.
 This is so that you do not hardcode a set of links.